Romartinez97/romartinez97/README.md

 ## Hi, I'm Rodrigo!

-🎓 Web Development student, currently pursuing a Technical Degree in Web Development
-🚀 Learning new technologies and best practices
+🎓 Web Developer (Technical Degree in Web Development) 🚀 Learning new technologies and best practices
 🌎 Based in Argentina